First Class Vs. Business Class: What’s The Difference?

 The personal space

 The most precious resource on a plane is space (well, perhaps after oxygen), and that’s something first class generally provides more of.
-The thing is, there are some great business class products out there nowadays which feature direct aisle access, and are arguably better than first class was 10 years ago.
+The thing is, there are some great business class products out there nowadays that feature direct aisle access, and are arguably better than first class was 10 years ago.
 Qatar Airways’ Qsuites, for example, is one of my favorites.

 Qatar Airways’ Qsuites is an amazing business class